WinVector/Examples/rebalance/Prevalence_Adjustment.md

 |      0.500 | 0.7973856 |               0.6630435 |               0.6526615 |
 |      0.875 | 0.9323144 |               0.9323144 |               0.9293449 |

+And these predictions are, as we hoped mean `0.5`.

 ``` r
 stopifnot(abs(prevalence_2  -  mean(d_2$u_adjusted_prediction)) < epsilon)
 mean(d_2$u_adjusted_prediction)